lastmanupinc-hub/no-fate-contract/nofate/README.md

 # nofate

+## Diamond Clarity (Point Two) — Public Re-implementation Verification

-Point Two (Diamond Clarity / DCG-0) is frozen at tag point-two-diamond-clarity-dcg-0.
+Point Two (Diamond Clarity / DCG-0) is frozen at tag:

+`point-two-diamond-clarity-dcg-0`

+We invite independent re-implementations **for verification only**.

+Scope is fixed and immutable:
+- `POINTS/point-two/SPEC/DCG-0-SPEC.md`
+- `POINTS/point-two/PROOF/reference_coa0.canonical.json`
+- `POINTS/point-two/PROOF/reference_coa0.sha256`

+**Task**
+Re-implement DCG-0 in any language and demonstrate:
+- ACCEPT on the reference canonical input
+- Byte-identical canonical output
+- Exact match to the reference SHA-256

+If the hash differs, the implementation is non-compliant.

+No improvements, extensions, or changes are in scope.

 ## Principles